Chooladeva/tripsdvisor-reviews/README.md

+# Large-Scale Sentiment & Aspect Analysis of Sri Lankan Hotel Reviews

-# Executive Summary and Final Recommendations
+## Executive Summary

-## 1. Introduction

 This project analysed over 5,000 user-generated hotel reviews from TripAdvisor, covering more than 100 Sri Lankan hotels.
 The goal was to extract customer sentiments and identify areas of excellence or concern across various aspects of the hotel experience, such as service, food, and room quality.
 By using a combination of automated tools and machine learning methods, the analysis aimed to deliver actionable insights for decision-making, marketing, and operational improvements.

+## Project Objectives
+- Analyze large-scale hotel review data
+- Automatically establish sentiment labels using ensemble methods
+- Compare sparse vs. dense feature representations
+- Handle extreme class imbalance effectively
+- Benchmark traditional ML models against transformer models
+- Explore aspect-based sentiment using topic modeling
+- Deliver actionable recommendations for hospitality stakeholders

-## 2.0 Overview of the Data
+## Overview of the Data
 The raw dataset consists of 5,960 raw TripAdvisor reviews from 116 unique Sri Lankan hotels.
 After data cleaning and preprocessing, the dataset was reduced to 5,320 reviews, with per-hotel review counts ranging from 31 to 60 (mean: 45.86).
 The raw corpus contained 43,383 unique words, which was reduced to 28,186 unique words.

+Preprocessing included:
+- Tokenization
+- Stopword removal
+- Lowercasing
+- Lemmatization
+- Noise removal

+## Exploratory Data Analysis

-### 2.1 Review Distribution
+### Review Distribution
 Most hotels had between 30 and 60 reviews, with customer feedback averaging 87 words per review.
 As shown below, most customers left 4- or 5-star ratings, indicating overall satisfaction.

 ![Alt text](images/1.png)